austinauyeung/C9/README.md

 | Zoom | Numpad 1 and 3. |

 ### Common
 Because of their different navigation paradigms, each cursor mode maps gestures uniquely as shown in the above tables.
 While both modes can be **enabled** simultaneously (by setting an activation key), only one cursor can be **active** at a time.
-As a final note, <ins>the entire numpad and D-pad are generally reserved/intercepted while the cursor is active</ins>.
+As a final note, <ins>all buttons in the numpad and D-pad are generally reserved/intercepted while the cursor is active</ins>.

 The following options can be configured, which affects scrolls and zooms in both modes:
 - Natural scrolling